 In carrying out the responsibilities designated to it by the Utah Supreme Court, the Innovation Office, at all times, will be subject to the Supreme Court's direction and control.
-Furthermore, the Innovation Office will have no authority to regulate any individuals, entities, or activities that are beyond the Supreme Court's constitutional scope and authority to govern the practice of law.7 With these overarching restrictions firmly in mind, the Innovation Office will have responsibility with respect to the regulation of legal services provided by nontraditional legal providers, including those services offered within the Sandbox and those that have been approved for the general legal market.
-The Innovation Office will be responsible for developing, overseeing, and regulating the Sandbox, including admitting and monitoring nontraditional legal providers and services therein.
-The Innovation Office will meet regularly and at least monthly, on a day and at a time and place of its convenience.
+Furthermore, the Innovation Office will have no authority to regulate any individuals, entities, or activities that are beyond the Supreme Court's constitutional scope and mandate to govern the practice of law.10 With these overarching restrictions firmly in mind, the Innovation Office will have responsibility with respect to the regulation of non-traditional legal services provided by traditional legal providers and non-traditional and traditional legal services provided by non-traditional legal providers, including those services offered within the Sandbox and those that have been approved for the general legal market ("exit or exited the Sandbox").
+The Innovation Office will be responsible for potential (1) evaluating entrants to the Sandbox and recommending to the Supreme Court which entrants should to be admitted; (2) developing, overseeing, and regulating the Sandbox, including establishing protocols and monitoring nontraditional legal providers and services therein, as well as terminating an